OdedMous/Medical-Text-Classification/README.md

 | --- |
 | **Figure 2**: Selected categories|

-One can try either the descriptions or the transcriptions (or both) as the samples, but due to limitations in time and memory I use only the descriptions (see Figure 3 and Figure 4, which displays the text lengths histograms).
+One can try either the descriptions or the transcriptions (or both) as the samples, but due to limitations in time and memory I use only the descriptions (see **Figure 3** and **Figure 4**, which displays the text lengths histograms).

 | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/descriptions_length.png?raw=true) | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/transcriptions_length.png?raw=true) |